-The accompanying proxy is solicited on behalf of the Board of Directors (the "Board" or "Board of Directors") of Dream Finders, Inc. ("Dream Finders," the "Company" or "we") for use at the Company's 2024 Annual Meeting of Stockholders (the "Annual Meeting") to be held at the Company's headquarters located at 14701 Philips Highway, Jacksonville, Florida 32256, in Suite 300 on June 10, 2024, at 10:30 AM, Eastern Time, and any adjournment thereof.
+The accompanying proxy is solicited on behalf of the Board of Directors (the "Board" or "Board of Directors") of Dream Finders, Inc. ("Dream Finders," the "Company" or "we") for use at the Company's 2025 Annual Meeting of Stockholders (the "Annual Meeting") to be held at the Company's headquarters located at 14701 Philips Highway, Jacksonville, Florida 32256, in Suite 300 on June 9, 2025, at 10:00 a.m., Eastern Time, and any adjournment or postponement thereof.

-On or about April 18, 2024, we will mail to our stockholders of record and beneficial owners a Notice of Internet Availability of Proxy Materials (the "Notice of Internet Availability") containing instructions on how to access this proxy statement (this "Proxy Statement") and our Annual Report on Form 10-K for the year ended December 31, 2023 (our "2023 Annual Report"), and how to vote online via the Internet.
-The Notice of Internet Availability will also contain instructions on how you can receive a paper copy of the proxy materials.
-Our 2023 Annual Report, Notice of Internet Availability, Proxy Statement and the proxy card are first being made available online on or about April 18, 2024.
+On or about April 17, 2025, we will mail to our stockholders of record and beneficial owners a Notice of Internet Availability of Proxy Materials (the "Notice of Internet Availability") containing instructions on how to access this proxy statement (this "Proxy Statement") and our Annual Report on Form 10-K for the year ended December 31, 2024 (our "2024 Annual Report"), and how to vote online via the Internet.
+The Notice of Internet Availability contains instructions on how you can receive a paper copy of the proxy materials.
+Our 2024 Annual Report, Notice of Internet Availability, Proxy Statement and the proxy card are first being made available online on or about April 17, 2025.